d6niel/translator-bot-python/README.md

 # translator-python
 Simple Discord Translator Bot made in Python.
+For a list of all commands type .help or [click here](https://images2.imgbox.com/86/6a/arq6NSfQ_o.png)
 ## Features
 - Automatic translation from and to a specific channel
 - Classic translation with automatic language detection